gem/oq-engine/doc/adv-manual/special-features.rst

 kind of ruptures that will be stored in the same CSV.
 Here is description of the fields as they are named now:

-serial:
-  the serial number of the rupture, which is also the random seed used to compute the GMFs
-mag:
-  the magnitude of the rupture
-rake:
-  the rake of the rupture
-lon:
-  the longitude of the hypocenter in degrees
-lat:
-  the latitude of the hypocenter in degrees
-dep:
-  the depth of the hypocenter in km
-multiplicity:
-  the number of occurrences of the rupture
-trt:
-  the tectonic region type of the rupture; must be consistent with the trts listed in the pre-header of the file
-kind:
-  a space-separated string listing the rupture class and the surface class used in the engine
-mesh:
-  nested list with lon, lat, dep of the points of the discretized rupture geometry
-extra:
-  extra parameters of the rupture as a JSON dictionary, for instance the rupture occurrence rate
+serial
+  the serial number of the rupture, which is also the random seed used to compute the GMFs mag the magnitude of the rupture rake the rake of the rupture lon the longitude of the hypocenter in degrees lat the latitude of the hypocenter in degrees dep the depth of the hypocenter in km multiplicity the number of occurrences of the rupture trt the tectonic region type of the rupture; must be consistent with the trts listed in the pre-header of the file kind a space-separated string listing the rupture class and the surface class used in the engine mesh nested list with lon, lat, dep of the points of the discretized rupture geometry extra extra parameters of the rupture as a JSON dictionary, for instance the rupture occurrence rate

-Notice using a CSV file generated with an old version of the engine in inherently risky: for instance if we changed the ParametricProbabilisticRupture class or the PlanarSurface classes in an incompatible way with the past, then a scenario calculation starting
+Notice that using a CSV file generated with an old version of the engine in inherently risky: for instance if we changed the ParametricProbabilisticRupture class or the PlanarSurface classes in an incompatible way with the past, then a scenario calculation starting